isshisarkar/isshisarkar/README.md

-### Hi there 👋 this is Isshi.
+### Hey there! 👋 I'm Isshi.

-I am a CSE Undergrad Student.
+I'm a Computer Science graduate and currently a postgraduate student specializing in Operations Research at NIT Durgapur.
+I'm passionate about solving complex problems, coding, and exploring new technologies.
 <!--
 **isshisarkar/isshisarkar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.